 The DKU IRB reviews non-medical research, including behavioral interventions.
 It does not review medical interventions or any clinical or device studies

 Social and behavioral scientists sometimes collect non-invasive physiological samples, for example, they may induce anxiety in a study of effective air filtration methods, and such studies may be reviewed by the DKU IRB.
 However, studies with the primary goal of collecting biological samples, for example, collecting cortisol, must be reviewed by a biomedical IRB.
-At present the only biomedical IRB that is authorized to review biomedical research is the Duke University Health System IRB.

 Research with human subjects must be approved before any research activities begin.
 To secure approval you must submit a form describing your research in detail and attaching appendices such as research instruments and consent form.